hitchtest/hitch/docs/glossary/logs.rst

 Logs
 ====

-Saddle has several different types of logs.
+Hitch has several different types of logs.

 It has the following types of logs for *each* service: